joulev/ezkomment/docs/getting-started.md

 ![Screenshot of the embed page after a comment has been posted](/images/docs/getting-started/embed-page-post-comment.png)

-Navigate back to the page dashboard, under "Approved comments", you can see that comment already showing up.
+Navigate back to the page dashboard, under **Approved comments**, you can see that comment already showing up.

 ![Screenshot of the page dashboard](/images/docs/getting-started/approved-section-post-comment.png)